On the fourth day of Christmas, my true love gave to me ... a checking account to start learning about deposits.

-Holiday checks are often one of the first incentives for a young person to have their own checking account.
+Holiday checks are often one of the first incentives for a young person to have his or her own checking account.

 "Their first interaction with checks will be as presents or as payment for something like baby-sitting or dog walking," says Linfield.
 "They now understand that these are alternatives to paper currency, and the only way to turn that into paper currency is to go to the bank and either deposit it or cash it."